lliendo/Radar/docs/server-configuration.rst

 * listen : The listen options specifies the address and port number where Radar server is going to listen for new clients.
-At the moment only IPv4 addresses are supported.
+IPv4 and IPv6 addresses are supported.
 The default values are to listen on localhost and port 3333.

 * run as : On Unix platforms this option tells Radar the effective user